 How to Start a Photography Business In Texas

 When you decide to start your photography business, make sure you take the necessary time to PLAN your business.
 Writing a business plan can help provide direction for your business as you start and grow.
-There are different steps to take depending on whether you are starting a stock photography business, a freelance photography business, a portrait photography and/or wedding photography business or any other type of photography business.
+There are different steps to take depending on whether you are starting a stock photography business, a freelance photography business, a portrait or wedding photography business, or any other type of photography business.
 Know what your startup costs will be along with day-to-day operating costs.
 Secondly, you will need to REGISTER your business.
 Below you will find information on how to register your new photography business in the state of Texas.
 Lastly, you will need to take action to GROW your business.
 You can gain new customers through marketing/advertising, word-of-mouth referrals, and through direct contact sales.

 How To Register Your Photography Business In Texas